trentbrooks/ofxMovieClip/README.md

 	fis.loadAndCreateSequence("frogs");
 	fis.loadAndCreateSequence("horses");

-	// initialise a movie clip, passing a reference to the ofxFBOImageSequenceLoader, and desired frame interval for the image sequence ofxFBOMovieClip mc;
+	// initialise a movie clip, passing a reference to the ofxFBOImageSequenceLoader, and desired frame speed/rate for the image sequence
+	// 2nd parameter (frameSpeed): 1.0f or 60.0f / ofGetFrameRate() plays back at apps frame rate, 0.5f or or 30.0f / ofGetFrameRate() plays back at half speed, 2.0f or 120.0 / ofGetFrameRate() plays back twice as fast as app frame rate ofxFBOMovieClip mc;
-	mc.init(&fis, 30.0f);
+	mc.init(&fis, 30.0f / ofGetFrameRate());

 	// control the movie clip timeline from keyboard events/mouse events etc. mc.gotoAndPlay("horses");